 This manual describes the core features of QMCPACK that are required for routine research calculations and standard QMC workflows, i.e., the VMC and DMC methods, auxiliary field QMC, how to obtain and optimize trial wavefunctions, and simple observables.
-This covers at least 95% of use cases.
+This covers at least 95% of use cases, and nearly all production research calculations.

-Because of its history as an academically developed research code, QMCPACK contains a variety of additional QMC methods, trial wavefunction forms, potentials, etc., that, although far from critical, might be very useful for specialized calculations or particular material or chemical systems.
-These "secret features" (every code has these) are not actually secret but simply lack descriptions, example inputs, and tests.
-You are encouraged to browse and read the source code to find them.
+Because of its history as an academically developed research code, QMCPACK also contains a variety of additional QMC methods, trial wavefunction forms, potentials, etc., that, although far from critical, might be very useful for specialized calculations or particular material or chemical systems.
+If you are interested in these please ask - generally the features are immature, but we might have historical inputs available.
 New descriptions will be added over time but can also be prioritized and added on request (e.g., if a specialized Jastrow factor would help or a historical Jastrow form is needed for benchmarking).